marcgg/marcgg.github.com/_posts/2015-10-18-git-checkout-minus.md

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/git-checkout-previous.jpg" alt="Git checkout previous schema" style="padding: 20px; width: 420px;"/></div>

 It's a nice feature, but it's also bit hard to remember and requires a lot of keystrokes.
-Thanksfully, [since Git 1.6.2][2] there is a shorthand:
+Thankfully, [since Git 1.6.2][2] there is a shorthand:

 	$ git checkout -